 The Surface’s shortage of buttons is annoying, but there’s a way to overcome it.
 There’s a two-way rocker button on the edge to adjust the volume, but Microsoft doesn’t give you a way to configure it to do anything else.
 For that you’ll need a program called Auto Hotkey.
 I’ve used it to reconfigure those buttons to mimic pressing the Shift and Ctrl keys.
 This enables me to use Shift to constrain tools in CSP (such as to draw a perfectly horizontal panel line) and Ctrl to select multiple items by clicking on them one at a time.
 You could change them to any other keystroke, such as Ctrl-Z or Ctrl-S, but CSP has on-screen buttons for those functions, so I’d recommend using them for Shift and Ctrl, which you can’t do any other way… except the on-screen keyboard.

-Speaking of which, Windows 10’s on-screen keyboard is a glitchy badly designed mess.
+Speaking of which, Windows 10’s on-screen keyboard is a glitchy, badly designed mess.
 There are actually two different systems: one for tablet use, the other a leftover from the TabletPC era.
 Both are lousy.
-But from time to time you need to use a “keyboard” on the Surface (like to fix a lettering typo).
+But from time to time an cartoonist will need to use a “keyboard” on the Surface (like to fix a lettering typo).
 Comfort Software’s on-screen keyboard takes up less space on the screen, you can call it up or close it whenever you want, and it lets you select which layout to show you.
 It’s a good little utility, worth paying ten bucks for.